Slyose/advent_of_code_2023/src/day05/README.md

 The problem : Above approach exceeds heap memory due to large numbers creating a massive dictinary

-instead of tracking exact digits in dictionary, can keep interval data and calculate desination programatically this will use much less memory
+instead of tracking exact digits in dictionary, can keep track of ranges and calculate desination programatically this will use much less memory
 properties: sourceStart sourceEnd and destination start sort then binary search to find the correct range (??)